 You’ll need a variety of equipment for your tour in addition to your bike.
 From camping gear to cycling clothes, and panniers or a trailer to carry your stuff on our self contained and inn-to-inn tours.
 We have recommended packing lists in our Before You Go booklets, which can be found on our FAQs page under Level of Service.
 We also have great knowledge and products available at our Cyclosource store.

-As you select the equipment for your tour, consider talking to your local bike shop and outdoor outfitter, tell them about the trip you are going on, and they'll be able to make some recommendations on the best gear.
+As you select the equipment for your tour, consider talking to your local bike shop and outdoor outfitter, tell them about the trip your going on, and they’ll be able to make some recommendations on the best gear.

 Some of our rides take place at high elevations and others have significant cumulative elevation gains.
 If you are planning a cycling trip at higher elevations (most people can go to 7,000 feet with little or no negative effect), the best way to prepare is to arrive at the starting point a few days early to acclimatize.
 The effects of high altitude cannot be predicted by factors such as age or physical condition.
 However, some key considerations include: